JakubMosakowski/Extensions-library/README.md

-# extensions_library
+# Extensions Library

-Kotlin android extensions.
+Collection of useful Kotlin extensions for faster and simpler development of android apps.

+*Thanks to [kitek](https://github.com/kitek) for writing most of the extensions.*